Documentation: PATHWISE

 What are the terms of use?

 Because this dataset incorporates licensed data from commercial providers, it is not publicly available.
-However, you can view most of the data in it using PATHWISE
+However, you can view most of the data in it using PATHWISE.

 How do I cite it?